KittyCAD/modeling-app/docs/kcl/segLen.md

 ---
 title: "segLen"
-excerpt: "Returns the length of the segment."
+excerpt: "Compute the length of the provided line segment."
 layout: manual
 ---

-Returns the length of the segment.
+Compute the length of the provided line segment.